Mycoplasma pneumoniae causes community-acquired pneumonia and upper respiratory illness.

 Fluoroquinolones may be effective as second-line treatment, or clindamycin in susceptible STDs.

 Mycoplasma are a group of bacteria, some of which are pathogenic in humans and animals.
 Mycoplasma are the smallest free-living organisms, both in size and number of genes, and, unlike many other bacteria, they do not have a cell wall.
-Mycoplasma pneumoniae is the main human pathogen species of this group, which causes respiratory infections.
+M pneumoniae is the main human pathogen species of this group, which causes respiratory infections.
 Other pathogenic species include M genitalium, Ureaplasma species (including U parvum and U urealyticum), and M hominis, which are both commensals and pathogens of the genitourinary tract.
 Rarely, other species, including M amphoriforme, M fermentans, M penetrans, M pirum, and M faucium, or zoonotic haemotrophic mycoplasmas have been associated with human disease, but the pathogenicity of these is still unknown.

 History and exam